cortexlib/box/docs/doc_two_dim.md

 Column Index

+*Return values:* constexpr size\_type

 Returns the current column index of the iterator.

-\\return constexpr size\_type

 -----